whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are People So Selfish.md

 This healthy-culture attitude to gift-giving stems from the deep recognition that all of life is simply the giving of divine gifts.
 Every spider, bear, bush, and cloud is giving its sacred gifts and somehow contributing to the web of life.
 Who would want to stop all that giving?
 Gift economies aim to circulate gifts rather than hoard them, and this kind of human economy fits in well with the larger nonhuman economy of all life.

 Gift economies also have many practical benefits.
 They move resources from the haves to the have-nots, minimizing inequality.
 Gift economies ensure neighbors take care of each other.
-People might suffer poverty together occasionally, but nobody suffers poverty alone while others have abundance.
+People might face scarcity together occasionally, but nobody suffers poverty alone while others have abundance.
 Gift economies help people take care of each other whenever the group faces a big challenge.

 In nations that expect everybody to stand for what's right, this is the way of life that results -- a life of shared abundance.
 As Okanagan woman Jeannette Armstrong said, "_The realization that people and community are there to sustain you creates the most secure feeling in the world..._"